aabbtree77/esp32-vpn/README.md

 - 3rd party MQTT brokers and ESP32 MQTT clients.
 [CloudMQTT](https://www.cloudmqtt.com/blog/cloudmqtt-cute-cat-free-plan-out-of-stock.html), [HiveMQ](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4)...
 Vendor lock-in, phased-out plans, issues.

 - [Amazon API Gateway with Websockets](https://www.youtube.com/watch?v=z53MkVFOnIo).
+Vendor lock-in.
 Most likely one of the better services out there, but it is not free.

 - [Wireguard for ESP-IDF](https://github.com/trombik/esp_wireguard).
 Wireguard is a very solid FOSS VPN, but it needs a public static IP.
 The properties of this specific ESP32 client library remain unlear (Wi-Fi resilience?
 NAT punching?).
 The user base is too tiny to trust it, there is so much [low level magic](https://github.com/esphome/feature-requests/issues/1444) needed just to install/configure it.